HeardLibrary/digital-scholarship/script/codegraf/009c/index.md

 - change a "wide" DataFrame to a "long" DataFrame using the `melt()` function.
 - change a "long" DataFrame to a "wide" DataFrame using the `.pivot()` method.

-Total video time: 17 m 34 s
+Total video time: 17m 34s

 ## Links